sdsc/gnutools-roll/README.md

 - <a href="http://www.gnu.org/software/gdb/" target="_blank">GNU GDB</a> the GNU
 Project debugger, allows you to see what is going on *inside* another program while it executes -- or what another program was doing at the moment it crashed.
-- <a href="http://www.gnu.org/software/guile/" target="_blank">GNU Guile</a> is
-a library designed to help programmers create flexible applications.
 - <a href="http://www.gnu.org/software/libtool/" target="_blank">GNU Libtool</a>
 is a generic library support script.
 Libtool hides the complexity of using shared libraries behind a consistent, portable interface.